A Brief History of Bog Bodies (and Butter)

 A couple years later, Grauballe Man was found, also in the Jutland peninsula of Denmark.
 Unlike Tollund Man, Grauballe Man was completely naked.
 His shock of red hair looks almost like a wig, the result of discoloration from the bog.
 No noose was found with this body; rather, his neck had been slit open so violently that his trachea and esophagus were severed.
 Grauballe Man’s remains actually include bones, which are occasionally preserved in bogs.
 He was likely an older adult, based on the degeneration of his spine, and his teeth suggested his childhood involved periods of poor health.

-Over in England, Lindow Man was discovered in 1984, becoming the most complete bog body discovered in that country.
+, Lindow Man was discovered in 1984, becoming the most complete bog body discovered in that country.
 He wore a fox-fur armband, but otherwise was completely naked.
 And his death was perhaps the most violent of all known bog bodies.
 First, he was clocked on the head with a blunt object; he may have fallen unconscious but didn’t die from that, as there is evidence of slight healing in the wound.
 He was stabbed in the chest but also strangled with a sinew cord that was recovered with his body.
 Other wounds include a broken rib and broken neck vertebrae, but with archaeo-forensic cases, it is not always possible to tell which injuries happened when.
 Lindow Man appears to have eaten charred bread as his last meal.

 There is clearly a theme to most of these Iron Age bog bodies—extremely violent ends.
 Other examples of murdered men thrown into ancient bogs include: Dätgen Man from Germany, who had been beaten, stabbed, and decapitated; the Nieuw-Weerdingen men from the Netherlands, one of whom had been disemboweled; and Old Croghan Man from Ireland, whose nipples had been cut out, possibly as a way of torturing him before death.